Aatish13/ArGame/README.md

   Given a book (Tryst with Reality) whenever a particular image appears in front of this application, if in DB then it augments corresponding video.
   ![LiveBook](https://user-images.githubusercontent.com/42675676/79630758-b5d2cc80-8171-11ea-96b6-5d490a1e82f1.PNG)

+# ARGame ~ FaceT
+  Face Thoughts
+  This application scans your face and generate random thoughts and displays it.

+# ARGame ~ KillHunt
+  This application is based on Virtual Reality (VR).
+  And modern version of classic game Duck Hunt.
+  Whenever a cube appears user needs to shoot it and it continues until final cube appears.

 ##### Note: Our application is further development of one of tutorials/pre-designed template designed Google ARCore